Hélène Gordon-Lazareff: Career

 She returned to Paris in 1944, a couple of weeks after the Liberation.
 She began her own fashion magazine and used her experience after working for American media.

 A year later, the first issue of Elle magazine was published "on paper so coarse and yellow that it reminded her of French bread".
 Gordon-Lazareff founded Elle in 1945 in Paris.
 She had set up the Elle offices two floors above those of France-Soir, at No. 100 of street Réaumur in Paris.
 Colour photography and flash were not yet the norm in Post-War France, and the first covers of Elle were thus photographed in Manhattan.
 She had borrowed French accessories, including 15 "chic" Lilly Daché hats for these covers.

 Between 1945 and 1965, she "spotted everything that sparkled".
 Editorial writer Michèle Fitoussi said she was "more of a journalist who had a lot of flair than a feminist".
 Elle's motto was then: "seriousness in frivolity and irony in graveness".

 In 1946, Gordon-Lazareff hired journalist Françoise Giroud to be the managing editor of Elle, a position she held until 1953.
 In her book, Profession Journaliste, Giroud describes Gordon-Lazareff as "a brilliant, young woman".

 In 1949, she met a 15-year-old stranger named Brigitte Bardot on a station platform and simply told her, "Call me".
-Before her first film, Bardot became Elle's main model who presented junior fashion.
+Before her first film, Bardot became Elle's main model, presenting junior fashion.
 Elle launched Bardot's career.

 In 1958, she collaborated with Galeries Lafayette to create a clothing line under the Elle brand.

 In 1966, the director of Neiman Marcus stores presented Gordon-Lazareff with a Fashion Award and stated that she "is the person who has the most influence on what women wear in Europe and the United States".

 Pierre Hedrich of L'Obs described Gordon-Lazareff as a "lively woman, always in a Chanel skirt suit set, seductive and authoritative, who puts her feet on her desk and drinks tea all day long".
 Alix Girod de l'Ain, a former journalist for Elle, would later explain that "Hélène Lazareff is not a feminist.
 She can't stand women in pants.
 She won't understand May 68."
 The French social movements of May 1968 shook Gordon-Lazareff's authority within the editorial staff.

 Gordon-Lazareff was editor-in-chief of Elle until 1972.
 She left office in September 1972.

 At Georges Pompidou's request, the Hachette Group paid Gordon-Lazareff her full salary as chief executive of Elle magazine until her death.

 Le Monde wrote in 1988 that she was "one of the great figures of the French press after the Liberation".